NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/privacy-ward-fulu-(room).md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "privacy-ward-fulu-(room)"
 aliases: "Privacy Ward Fulu (Room)"
 source: "Pathfinder #196: The Summer That Never Was"
 pg: ""
-rarity: ""
+rarity: "Rare"
 trait01: "consumable"
 trait02: "fulu"
 trait03: "magical"
-trait04: "rare"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 5
 weight:
 value: "25"
 subvalue: "gp"
 invest:
 usage: "affixed to wall"
 license: "ORC"
 identify:
 description: "This fulu seeks to keep thieves, spies, and unwanted attention away from a room.
 A depiction of a lock appears in the center of this fulu, which is in turn surrounded by circles of broken keys.
 When applied to a wall inside a room, all creatures within the room gain an item bonus to Stealth checks against creatures outside the room.
 The fulu can shield a room of up to 30 square feet, grants a +1 item bonus, and has a duration of 8 hours.
 If you become [[Conditions/Hidden|Hidden]] within the room, you automatically become undetected to creatures of the fulu's level or lower."
 powerTitle1:
 actionEconomy1:
 type1: